Our Commitment to Value

 Item

 Over the past decade, the utility industry has experienced significant changes.
 JEA, along with other utilities, must comply with stricter regulatory requirements while managing the increasing cost of doing business and growing energy and water demands of customers.
+To continue investing in sustainability, new technologies, and infrastructure improvements, a rate adjustment was necessary to ensure we can meet our community’s future needs.

 What’s Changing?